-You could give each group or team a number.
-For example, if you gave a team the number 385, they would need to pass the ball through the ones goal five times, then the tens goal eight times and, finally, the hundreds goal three times.
+Now give each group or team a number to achieve.
+For example, if the given number is 385, they would need to pass the ball through the ones goal five times, then the tens goal eight times and, finally, the hundreds goal three times.

 Place Value Game #8: Football Kit – Roman Numeral Swaps

-We’ve done the hard work for you on this one and created some templates for this printable place value game.
+We’ve done the hard work for you on this one and created some templates for this printable place value game for Year 6

 Take a look below for the football kit templates with shirt numbers in Roman Numeral format.
 (If you have a class with split footballing loyalties, there is always the option to get them to colour in the shirts in their favourite teams’ colours.)
 We’ve left a few empty shirts for you to use as you wish!

 One child should be holding the Roman Numeral football kit cards, the other should have cards or pieces of paper with a member of their favourite football team’s squad on each card or piece of paper.

 For this example we will use the heroic England squad from the 2018 World Cup.
 (Keen to relive those days?
 Take a look at our World Cup Maths Activities.)

 The task here is for children to swap or match each Roman Numeral card with a player’s card with the corresponding squad number.

 You could challenge pairs or groups of children to match their cards, then order them from smallest to largest the fastest!
 (You could extend the task by asking the children to sort them in other ways too: odds and evens; square numbers; prime numbers; cube numbers.)